aganm/aganm.github.io/_posts/2024-03-28-door-oriented-programming.md

 on that handle.
 When you see no handle, you expect that you're expected to push on it.
 And the world keeps turning.
 But not every door is designed like that.
 What happens when it's the opposite?
-Sometimes they just wanted to try something new and excitingexiting, other times it was an installation mistake.
+Sometimes they just wanted to try something new and exciting, other times it was an installation mistake.
 But what happens when you design a door with a handle that is meant to be pushed?
 Whether it's voluntary or not, you always get the same thing: people will try to use the door wrong all the time.
 People see a handle, they